alethiagospeltruth/study/1_john_2.md

 > Ephesians 5:1-2: Therefore be imitators of God, as beloved children; 2 and walk in love, just as Christ also loved you and gave Himself up for us, an offering and a sacrifice to God as a fragrant aroma.

 * Read 1 Corinthians 13:1-13
-> 1 Corinthians 13:  If I speak in the tongues of men or of angels, but do not have love, I am only a resounding gong or a clanging cymbal
+> 1 Corinthians 13:  If I speak in the tongues of men or of angels, but do not have love, I am only a resounding gong or a clanging cymbal (read whole section)

 * Our relationships should be evidence of our relationship with God
 * This test is simple: Do we love one another?